c4goldsw/billboardPlacementTO/article/README.md

 ##Implementation
 After producing a reasonable model based on k-means and popularity scoring, our partners from the City of Toronto can use our results to help them determine optimal sign placements.
 Naturally, there are many factors that are involved with such a project that are not represented in the data (i.e. equal distribution of signs among city wards).

+More generally, our analysis can be used to determine hotspots over Toronto for various business purposes.
+The social media data can be filtered to focus on specific demographics and where in Toronto they are most active.
+In conclusion, there are many uses of our model, for governmental and business purposes.

 ##Source Code